NRCan/GSC-Field-Application/README.md

 ## Data Format

-The current application uses a SQLite data format to store all information gathered by users.
-In addition, a spatial extension called SpatialLite can be added to it and used in any GIS software like QGIS, ESRI ArcGIS or ESRI Desktop Pro.
+The current application uses a Geopackage data format to store all information gathered by users.
+In addition, the data format can be added to it and used in any GIS software like QGIS, ESRI ArcGIS or ESRI Desktop Pro.

 ### Development environment